Nutrition and dietetics

 - Teaching resources used for specific population groups eg pregnant women, children and older people living in care homes.

-Nutrition and Dietetic students will have the opportunity to use the world-class laboratories of the brand new science building which opened in the Spring of 2016.
-The new building provides spacious, naturally lit laboratories and social areas which create an environment that fosters multi-disciplinary learning and research.
+Nutrition and Dietetic students will have the opportunity to use the world-class laboratories of the brand new science building which provides spacious, naturally lit laboratories and social areas which create an environment that fosters multi-disciplinary learning and research.

 If you would like to find out more about the role of Registered Nutritionists please visit the Association for Nutrition website.